-- The Mathematics Standard Year 11 course is a common course for all students studying the Mathematics Standard syllabus.
-In Year 12 students can elect to study either the Mathematics Standard 1 Year 12 course (Category B) or the Mathematics Standard 2 Year 12 course (Category A). - Mathematics Standard Year 11 course content that is essential for Mathematics Standard 1 Year 12 is identified by the symbol.
-0 in the Mathematics Standard syllabus. - Students studying the Mathematics Standard 1 course may elect to undertake an optional HSC examination. - To be eligible for an ATAR, students studying the Mathematics Standard 1 course must undertake a pattern of study to satisfy the ATAR requirements and complete the optional HSC examination.
-For the purposes of calculating the ATAR, no more than 2 units from Category B courses can be included. - All students studying the Mathematics Standard course in Stage 6 will have the opportunity to enhance their numeracy skills and capabilities.
-The content of the course aligns with Level 3 of the Australian Core Skills Framework.
+- Mathematics Standard Year 11 course Content that is essential for Mathematics Standard 1 Year 12 is identified by the symbol $\bigcirc$ in the syllabus. - Students studying the Mathematics Standard 1 course may elect to undertake an optional HSC examination.
+The status of ATAR eligibility is not yet determined.

+All students studying the Mathematics Standard course in Stage 6 will have the opportunity to enhance their numeracy skills and capabilities.
+The Content of the course aligns with Level 3 of the Australian Core Skills Framework.